-A big part of the work involved with shipping container drop-offs is simply being prepared.
-When your location is well-suited for drop-offs, storage or transfer of shipping containers, the process can be completed in just 1 hour or less.
-Having a suitable drop site will also ensure that the container is not damaged or compromised in any way during storage.
-It also makes its removal much more efficient in the case of future transfers, alternative uses and resale.
+A big part of the work involved with shipping container drop-offs is being prepared.
+When your location is well-suited for drop-offs, storage, or transfer of shipping containers, the process can be completed in just 1 hour or less.
+Having a suitable drop site will also ensure that the container is not damaged or compromised during storage.
+It also makes its removal much more efficient in the case of future transfers, alternative uses, and resale.

 Short-Term or Long-Term Site Preparation?

-Depending on your goals, your site may require preparation for either short-term or long-term container storage.
+Depending on your goals, your site may require short-term or long-term container storage preparation.
 Long-term storage or permanent use typically requires additional steps to ensure the container is not damaged or compromised over time while being conducive to your goals.
 Please get in touch for more information on the difference between long-term and short-term site preparation.

 Delivery Vehicle & Trailer Clearance

 Drop sites without sufficient clearance can make it difficult or impossible to perform container drop-offs.
-For both successful delivery and future logistics, make sure that your drop site offers enough clearance for maneuvering the vehicle, trailer and shipping container into place.
+For successful delivery and future logistics, ensure that your drop site offers enough clearance to maneuver the vehicle, trailer, and shipping container into place.
 Learn more about shipping container delivery clearance.

-Both the drop site and surrounding area should be on level ground to ensure secure delivery vehicle access and container placement.
-It is also necessary to create even weight distribution across all 4 corners of the shipping container while in place.
-Ground that is not level can make it difficult for delivery vehicles to get into position, as well as lead to container damage due to uneven weight distribution resulting in pinched doors, bent corners and other defects.
+The drop site and surrounding area should be on level ground to ensure secure delivery vehicle access and container placement.
+It is also necessary to create even weight distribution across all four corners of the shipping container.
+Land that is not level can make it difficult for delivery vehicles to get into position and lead to container damage due to uneven weight distribution resulting in pinched doors, bent corners, and other defects.

 Drop Site Ground Surfaces

-Shipping containers can be dropped off on any surface that is firm, level and dry.
-Ideally, drop sites will have an available asphalt or concrete space prepared for shipping container drop off.
+Shipping containers can be dropped off on any surface that is firm, level, and dry.
+Drop sites will ideally have an asphalt or concrete space prepared for shipping container drop-off.
 However, surfaces such as compact dirt, gravel, and even grass may be suitable — provided that they are level, safe from weather, and offer even weight distribution and support.
 This will ensure that the shipping container does not sink or move when in position.
 Surfaces such as sand, soft dirt and muddy grounds are not recommended as it may result in container shifting, sinking and damage.